Femi Hamzat: Career

 He worked at RTP Consulting Services, Columbia University, Merrill Lynch Inc, Morgan Stanley and Oando Plc.
 In Oando Plc, he served as the Chief Information Officer and Group Head IT Strategist.

 Early political career

 In August 2005, Dr. Hamzat was appointed Commissioner for Science and Technology during the tenure of Asiwaju Bola Ahmed Tinubu.
 He retained his position when Governor Babatunde Fashola assumed office in 2007.

 It was during his tenure as Commissioner for Science and Technology that Dr. Hamzat enforced the application of modern technology in the state's ministries, thus changing the face of data and record keeping in Lagos and at the same time eliminating the trend of state ghost workers.
-The office had gone on without a commissioner during Fashola's first four years (post-Rauf Aregbesola's appointment), with only a Special Adviser.
+The office had gone without a commissioner during Fashola's first four years (post-Rauf Aregbesola's appointment), with only a Special Adviser.

 In execution of his mandate, Dr. Hamzat's ministry completed several key projects for Lagos State in the mega-city era.